Chef, TV Personality and Host/Creator of Bizarre Foods, Writer and Teacher

 John Besh is a chef and native son dedicated to the culinary riches of southern Louisiana.
 In his ten restaurants, entrepreneurial pursuits, public activities and through The John Besh Foundation, he aims to preserve and promote ingredients, techniques, and heritage.
 Besh's cookbooks, My New Orleans and My Family Table, were each recognized with an IACP Award.
 His third cookbook, “Cooking From The Heart,” was published in Fall 2013.
 He hosts two national public television cooking shows based on the books.

 Food & Drink Writer

 Jordana Rothman is a veteran of Time Out New York, where she held the reins as the magazine’s Food & Drink editor for six years.
 She’s a respected member of the national food writing community and a frequent contributor to print and digital publications such as Food & Wine, Bon Appétit, New York Magazine, Cherry Bombe, MadFeed, Grub Street and Conde Nast Traveler.
-She is currently co-writing a taco cookbook with Alex Stupak of Empellon, to be published by Clarkson Potter in Fall 2015.
+She is a seasoned speaker and panelist at food conferences including Schrager's NYC Wine & Food Festival and Taste Talks.